meiying13/COMP3613A1/readme.md

 ```bash
 $ flask student add
 ```
 - **Description**: This command prompts the user to input the necessary details to create a new student record in the database.
-The required inputs include username, password, student ID, first name, and last name.
+Users need to authenticate as an administrator and provide a student ID, first name, and last name.

 ### 2. Listing All Students

 ```bash
 $ flask student list
 ```
-- **Description**: This command retrieves and displays a list of all students currently stored in the database, allowing users to easily view all entries.
+- **Description**: This command retrieves and displays a list of all students currently stored in the database.

 ### 3. Searching for a Student by ID